Equinix to launch data centre in Hamburg, its fourth German market

 It’s clear that Equinix is not wasting any time getting settled in for the new year.

-And now, the company has disclosed the purchase of a commercial building in Hamburg Germany for $11 million, where it will be investing a further $25 million to redevelop the space in phase one of its data centre expansion in the area.
+And now, the company has disclosed the purchase of a commercial building in Hamburg Germany for $11 million, where it will be investing a further $25 million to redevelop the space in phase one of its data center expansion in the area.

-The facility is set to be named the Equinix HH1 International Business Exchange (IBX) data centre and will extend the company’s reach into its fourth market within Germany – a move the company says is justified by the growing demand for digital infrastructure connectivity throughout Europe.
+The facility is set to be named the Equinix HH1 International Business Exchange (IBX) data center and will extend the company’s reach into its fourth market within Germany – a move the company says is justified by the growing demand for digital infrastructure connectivity throughout Europe.

 Equinix intends to refurbish the two-story industrial building (which is around 12,000 square metres) and revamp the space into an interconnection and carrier-neitral colocation environment, consisting of 375 cabinets in phase one and with the capability o expand to 1,875 cabinets at full build.

 Equinix’s purchase of the facility was closed in December 28 2018, and expects the new data center to be open for business in Q3 2019.